Bridgit Mendler: Early life and education

+In May 2018, she announced on Twitter that she started a graduate program at the Massachusetts Institute of Technology (MIT) with a focus on improving social media: "As an entertainer, for years I struggled with social media because I felt like there was a more loving and human way to connect with fans."
+In 2020, she completed an M.S. in media arts and sciences at MIT.
+Her master's thesis was titled OurStory: Dispute System Design Technology for Stakeholder Inclusion.
+Deb Roy was her thesis advisor.
+She later began working on her Ph.D with MIT's Center for Constructive Communications and Social Machines group.
+During 2022, she was enrolled at Harvard Law School and at MIT.
+In May 2024, she was awarded a Juris Doctor from Harvard Law.

 Career

-2004–2008: Career beginnings
+Acting

-In 2004, Mendler got her first acting role in the animated Indian film The Legend of Buddha, in which she portrayed Lucy.
-When she was 13 years old, she got an acting role as a guest star on the soap opera General Hospital.
-She portrayed the dream child of character Lulu Spencer, in which the two have an argument on Mendler's character's birthday.
-The scene, lasting just under a minute, is later revealed to be a dream.
-That same year, Mendler was the voice of the character Thorn in the video game Bone: The Great Cow Race, which was based on the Bone comic series.
+In 2004, Mendler got her first voice acting role in the animated Indian film The Legend of Buddha, in which she portrayed young Buddha.
+Mendler got her second voice acting role in 2005 as the voice of the character Thorn in the video game Bone: Out from Boneville, which was based on the Bone comic series.
+When she was 13 years old, she got her first acting role as a guest star on the soap opera General Hospital, playing the dream child of character Lulu Spencer.
+That same year, Mendler voiced the character Thorn in the video game Bone: The Great Cow Race.
 In 2007, Mendler made her film debut in the film adaption of the Alice series, titled Alice Upside Down.
-Mendler starred alongside Disney Channel actress Alyson Stoner and Lucas Grabeel.
-Mendler portrayed the antagonistic role of Pamela, who is the rival of Stoner's character, Alice.
-For the film's soundtrack, Mendler provided backing vocals on the song "Free Spirit", performed by Stoner.
+For the film's soundtrack, Mendler provided backing vocals on the song "Free Spirit", performed by Alyson Stoner.
 Also in 2007 Mendler auditioned for Sonny with a Chance for the role of Sonny Munroe, but Demi Lovato was chosen.

 In 2008, it was announced that Mendler would play the role of Kristen Gregory in the film adaption of the popular teen novel series The Clique by Lisi Harrison.
-Mendler had the role of Kristen, a girl who attends OCD on a scholarship, and works hard to keep her good grades.

-She also had begun working on a film with actress and singer Lindsay Lohan titled Labor Pains, which kept being pushed back due to various conflicts and problems.
+She had begun working on a film with actress and singer Lindsay Lohan titled Labor Pains, which kept being pushed back due to various conflicts and problems.
 Though initially slated for a theatrical release, the film did not receive one in the US and was instead released as a TV film on ABC Family in 2009.
-The film did, however, receive a theatrical release in countries such as Russia, Romania, Spain, the United Arab Emirates, Ecuador, and Mexico.
-The film drew 2.1 million viewers, a better-than-average prime-time audience for ABC Family, and per the network, was the week's top cable film among coveted female demographic groups.
+It became the week's top cable film among coveted female demographic groups.
 She had a supporting role in the film Alvin and the Chipmunks: The Squeakquel.
+In 2009, Mendler became a recurring character in the Disney Channel series Wizards of Waverly Place.
+Mendler portrayed the role of Juliet van Heusen, a vampire who later forms a romance with David Henrie's character Justin Russo.
+Mendler would go on to appear in eleven episodes total for the series, spanning from 2009 to 2012 when the series ended.